Select Page

 What was the difference between the persecution of the Jews and the persecution of other groups by the Nazis?

-What does the term “Final Solution” mean?
+What is the “Final Solution”?

 Did all German citizens (and citizens from other nations who fell under the Third Reich during the Holocaust) know about the mass murder?
 Did they support it?